Why choose Creedence Planning?

 Creedence Planning is a small, local Newcastle town planning consultancy, currently run by Gordon Edgar, a very experienced urban planner who has recently worked for the City of Newcastle council but has experience in multiple local council areas in multiple roles on many and varied development projects throughout the Sydney metropolitan area, Central Coast and, more recently, in the Hunter Region.
 This is the second iteration of Creedence Planning, which formerly operated successfully for many years in Sydney.

 Another thing worth noting when choosing a town planner is that you may well initially speak to a very experienced director in the larger firms but, more often than not, your job will ultimately end up on the desk of a more junior planner who will do the vast majority of the work in putting together your DA and writing the Statement of Environmental Effects.
-Gordon Edgar has worked in the planning industry in New South Wales for 30 years and he alone will be putting together your development application and supporting material, if you should decide to choose Creedence Planning.
+Gordon Edgar has worked in the planning industry in New South Wales for well over 30 years and he alone will be personally putting together your development application and supporting material, if you should decide to choose Creedence Planning.

 That's us, how about you?